Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 On day five of this northeast road trip itinerary, you will make your way to the south of New York State.
 You can either follow the Hudson River down south or head east so you’ll be able to explore a bit of the state of Massachusetts.

 This state is filled with cute small towns, and you won’t see a lot of other tourists.
 I chose to stay in Massachusetts because hotels are half-price compared to hotels in New York State.
-If you’d like to go shopping, this state is also a better choice, because of a lower sales tax.
+If you enjoy shopping, Massachusetts is a better choice due to its lower sales tax.
 In this area, you’ll also find some nice State Parks if you like to go for a hike.

 Day 6, 7 & 8: New York City!

-It’s only a couple of hours from Pittsfield to New York City.
-There are a couple of waterfalls where you can stop on the road to New York, like the one in the High Falls Conservation Area.
+It’s just a couple of hours’ drive from Pittsfield to New York City.
+There are a few waterfalls on the way, that are a fun place to stop while you’re getting closer to New York.
+We visited the one in the High Falls Conservation Area and did a short hike there.

-You’ve got about three days to go sightseeing in New York.
+You have around three days to explore New York City.
 This is not enough time to see everything, but it’ll give you a good impression of this amazing city.
 Is it your first trip to New York?
 In that case, I would recommend visiting the following places:

 Extra tip: with the New York CityPass you can save big if you are only in New York for a few days and want to see as much as possible.

-When you leave New York after a couple of days of fun, you’ll probably be in need of something more quiet and fewer tourists.
-It’s time for your road trip from NYC to Niagara Falls!
+When you leave New York after a couple of days of fun, you’ll probably want to visit a destination that’s a little quieter and has fewer tourists.
+It’s time for your road trip from NYC to Niagara Falls, but not before a few fun stops on the way.

 Day 10 & 11: Watkins Glen & the Finger Lakes